haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 * The `amount` indicates the total amount including the payment network fees (i.e., `fee`) and the `escrowFee`.
   The amount burned and bridged to the destination chain is `amount - fee - escrowFee`.
 * Burning decreases the token's total supply
 * The `escrowFee` is transferred to the Permissioned Relayer account.
+The relayer calls `quoteBridgeTo` to learn the protocol fee and fee token needed to execute the bridge, converts escrowed funds off-chain if required, and refunds any unused portion back to the user.
+* The relayer or validator should call `quoteBridgeTo` before submitting the originating `BurnAndBridge` to calculate the escrow.
 * The `dstChainId` is specific to the cross-chain communication protocol and is public information (see [here](https://wormhole.com/docs/products/reference/chain-ids/) for Wormhole and [here](https://docs.layerzero.network/v2/deployments/deployed-contracts) for LayerZero).